purtuga/jquery.transform/doc/documentation.md

 -   **xsl**         :   *String.
 Optional|Required.
 Default=null* <br />
                         URL to xsl file.
 Required if xslstr and xslobj are not used.
 An Ajax object can be used to set custom Ajax callbacks, post, etc. Required if xslstr and xslobj are not used.
 -   **dataType**    :   *String.
 Optional.
 Default="html"* <br />
                         Return type for transformation result.
+Default is to return html.
 Can be "json" or "xml"

 Versions